Fredo-255/PSGMgr/README.md

 ## Notes

 No license consistency check is done between profile and associated permission sets.
-Assigning a permission set with a different license is assigned to a profile, the trigger will run but the permission will not be associated to the user.
+If a permission set with a different license is assigned to a profile, the trigger will run but the permission set will not be associated to the user.
 No sucess/failure report is generated as of today.